-38. The Yukon-Kuskokwim Health Corporation ("YKHC") is an intertribal consortium established, controlled, and sanctioned by 58 federally recognized tribes5 located in
+38. The Yukon-Kuskokwim Health Corporation ("YKHC") is an intertribal consortium established, controlled, and sanctioned by 58 federally recognized tribes5 located in and around the confluence of the Yukon and Kuskokwim Rivers in southwest Alaska, known as

 4 Native Village of Cantwell, Native Village of Gakona, Gulkana Village, Native Village of Kluti-Kaah, and Native Village of Tazlina.